Under promising and not even delivering – What Should Employers Expectations Be of Their Broker in 2016?

 d.
 Monthly employee communications on wellness, nutrition or other holistic health topics to educate your employees.

 e.
-If a wellness plan is in place (and it should be in some form), weekly or monthly communication pieces highlighting the wellness plan, incentives or education materials to increase excitement and utilization.
+If a wellness plan is in place (and it should be in some form), weekly or monthly communication pieces highlighting the wellness plan, incentives or education materials to increase excitement and utilization. - Additional services

 a.
 Does your broker provide and pay for in-house COBRA administration?